oddsdk/react-todomvc/README.md

 npm run build
 ```

-The build will be in `build` from Create React app and `dist` for Vite and Parel.
+The build will be in `build` for Create React app, `dist` for Vite and Parcel, and `public` for Webpack.

 ## Publish